 Myrtle Beach Restaurants

 There are worthy exceptions to the always-eat-on-the-water rule.
 Hook & Barrel in Myrtle Beach is a new sustainable-seafood restaurant from cookbook author Heidi Vukov.
-Enjoy the elevated Italian eatery Costa Coastal Kitchen & Bar in Murrells Inlet and locally sourced Pawleys Island favorite Rustic Table from co-owners Anne Hardee and chef Adam Kirby.
-Try one of their signature items, like Shrimp "n" Gritz—with South Carolina Adluh creamed corn grits, sausage, tomatoes, parsley, butter, white wine, and lemon.
+Enjoy the elevated Italian eatery Costa Coastal Kitchen & Bar in Murrells Inlet and also the locally sourced fare at Pawleys Island favorite Rustic Table from co-owners Anne Hardee and chef Adam Kirby.
+For a pre-dinner diversion, stroll along the half-mile MarshWalk and have a look at the goats and peacocks inhabiting tiny Goat Island offshore.
+Then order a tomato sandwich with clam chowder or a salad with pecan-encrusted flounder at the Rustic Table, or try one of their signature items, like Shrimp 'n' Gritz—with South Carolina Adluh creamed corn grits, sausage, tomatoes, parsley, butter, white wine, and lemon.

 Myrtle Beach Shopping